class ApolloClient

 Promise<ApolloQueryResult<T>>

-This resolves a single according to the options specified and returns a Promise which is either resolved with the resulting data or rejected with an error.
+This resolves a single mutation according to the options specified and returns a Promise which is either resolved with the resulting data or rejected with an error.
 In some cases both data and errors might be undefined, for example when errorPolicy is set to 'ignore'.

 It takes options as an object with the following keys and values: